 You can expect us to:

-- Provide you with an initial training session, followed by a training shift with a volunteer mentor.
-This mentor will continue to offer you support and further training as needed.
+- Provide you 3 training shifts where you will shadow an experienced volunteer and/or staff member.
+We will continue to offer you support and further training as needed.

 - Provide a friendly and supportive environment in which you will have the opportunity to learn about animal handling, care, and rehabilitation.

 - Provide a reference letter for you once you have completed your 100-hour minimum commitment.